-1 The author is Professor of Economics and Finance at Brunel University and a Visiting Fellow at the National Institute of Economic and Social Research. (e-mail: e_philip_davis@msn.com, website: www.ephilipdavis.com).
-I thank Ray Barrell, Sumon Bhaumik, Charles Goodhart, Chris Kent, Tsuyoshi Ooyama and Marc Quintyn for help and advice.
+1 The author is Professor of Economics and Finance at Brunel University and a Visiting Fellow at the National Institute of Economic and Social Research (e-mail: e_philip_davis@msn.com, website: www.ephilipdavis.com) as well as being a member of the European Shadow Financial Regulatory Committee.
+An earlier version of this paper covering the non-systemic period up to Summer 2008 was presented at the Reserve Bank of Australia conference, "Lessons from the financial turmoil of 2007 and 2008", 14-15 July 2008.I thank Ray Barrell, Sumon Bhaumik, Charles Goodhart, Chris Kent, Marcus Miller, Tsuyoshi Ooyama, Marc Quintyn and Geoffrey Wood for help and advice.
 I remain of course responsible for any errors.